Offbeat dark fantasy gem is intense, sometimes scary.

 What's the Story?

-From the moment she's born, Matilda Wormwood (Mara Wilson) couldn't be more different from her family.
+From the moment she's born, MATILDA Wormwood (Mara Wilson) couldn't be more different from her family.
 Her father (Danny DeVito) is an unscrupulous used car salesman, and her mother (Rhea Perlman) is a ninny who spends every day playing bingo.
 Matilda learns to take care of herself, and she's incredibly smart.
 When her father finally allows her to go to school, it's a dream come true for Matilda.
 Her sprits sag only a little when she finds that the principal, Miss Trunchbull (Pam Ferris), openly hates all kids.
 Fortunately, Matilda's teacher, Miss Honey (Embeth Davidtz), recognizes Matilda's exceptional abilities (which include some telekinetic powers) and becomes her loyal friend.

 There are few people who don't sometimes feel unappreciated, misused, and misunderstood.
 Adolescents are especially prone to such feelings as they come to grips with the world around them.
 Those are the feelings that this movie recognizes and confronts.
 Young Matilda has a bum deal with a family that can't begin to understand how special she is.
 Yet she never lets this get her down for long, always making the best of whatever situation she's in.

 Families can talk about movies based on books.
-After seeing the movie, are you curious to read the book?
+After seeing Matilda, are you curious to read the book?
 Or did reading the book make you curious to see the movie?
 What makes a movie a "good" or "bad" adaptation of a book?

 Is Matilda a positive role model?
 What about the other characters?

 - Cast: Danny DeVito, Embeth Davidtz, Mara Wilson